twallema/DENV-serotype-imputation/data/raw/datasus_DENV-linelist/composite_dataset/README.md

     + On line 457453, column "DT_FEBRE" an invalid date "1-05-22" was rectified to "2001-05-22".

 + `composite_2002.csv`: In this dataset, there were roughly 50 similar mistakes, about 10 in the column "DT_SIN_PRI" and about 40 in the column "DT_FEBRE".
 Because fixing these mistakes takes about 20 minutes for each year, I've abstained from manual rectification of dates from 2002 onwards.

++ `composite_2008.csv`: In this dataset, line 617303 was removed because the municipality ID was '33p440'.